-As required by the terms of reference, this stage of the inquiry will:
+As required by the terms of reference, this stage of the inquiry has:

-- Examine the value of distributed generation for the planning, investment and operation of the electricity network; and any environmental and social values caused by changes in the way the grid is managed because of distributed generation. - 2.
-Assess the adequacy of the current policy and regulatory frameworks governing the remuneration of distributed generation for the identified network value it provides. - 3.
-Make recommendations for any policy or regulatory reform required to ensure effective compensation of the network value of distributed generation in Victoria.
+- Examined the value of distributed generation for the planning, investment and operation of the electricity network; and any environmental and social values caused by changes in the way the grid is managed because of distributed generation. - Assessed the adequacy of the current policy and regulatory frameworks governing the remuneration of distributed generation for the identified network value it provides. - Made recommendations for any policy or regulatory reform required to ensure effective compensation of the network value of distributed generation in Victoria.